Search engine optimization best practices are always evolving, and this year is no different.

 - Mobile ready and fast page speed

 - Want more?
-Read the rest in the article below.
+Read the rest in the article or watch the video below:

 But simply pumping out content for the sake of having content won’t cut it.